November 28-30, 2018

-This Forum is for those of all levels and experience within your organization; therefore, the Program Level is ‘Overview.’
+This Forum is for all levels and experience within your organization, therefore, the Program Level is ‘Overview.’
 There are no pre-requisites or advanced preparation required to attend and the material presented is provided on-site.

 - Become familiar with federal requirements/grants management systems (procurement, inventory, and financial management).

 - Understand federal education program rules as well as programmatic fiscal issues including maintenance of effort, supplement not supplant, and comparability.

 - Understand the potential consequences of audit findings and federal education program reviews.